Visa and Immigration Information (Students)

 You will need a written receipt indicating that you have paid the appropriate SEVIS fee (Form I-901) at least three business days prior to arriving at a U.S. port-of-entry.
 This fee must be paid and fully processed before you apply for entry.
 Refer to: http://www.fmjfee.com for more information and the options available for paying the fee.
 We recommend that you pay using the online option for faster processing.

 You do not need a visa to enter the United States, but you must present an I-20 or a DS-2019 form, an I-901 receipt, proof of finances to cover your program of study, and a valid passport to enter the United States as a student or exchange visitor.
 You will receive an I-94 card that will be endorsed as noted below.
 If you fail to show these documents and are admitted as a visitor, you cannot legally enroll in classes.

 Entering the United States

 Although it is rare, you might be sent to a secondary inspection area for additional questions.
 This does not mean that you are in any kind of trouble, but rather something in your immigration record or about your particular situation needs to be looked at by a more experienced immigration officer.
-If this should happen, remain calm.
-If the immigration officer needs to contact the University, he or she may call 319-335-0335 between 8 am and 5 pm on workdays and at 319-384-2229 at other times.

 You should also be aware of customs rules that may restrict what you wish to bring into the U.S. In particular, there are restrictions on many types of foods, spices and medications.
 Look at the U.S. Customs website for more details.